 This healthy Carrot Cake Baked Oatmeal is seriously delicious and so easy to make!
 Baked oatmeal is having a moment right now and I don't hate it.

 This recipe has everything you want in a nutritious breakfast (that tastes like dessert) except maybe two things- no nuts and no raisins!
 I know I know.
-I don't like nuts and raisins in my regular carrot cake, so I didn't put them in my carrot cake baked oatmeal.
+I don't like nuts and raisins in my regular carrot cake, so I didn't put them in my oatmeal.
 If you enjoy them you can certainly add them in!

 - oats- I tested this recipe with both quick and rolled oats.